-Living with a long-term chronic condition, whether you are the person directly affected, or the carer, can be tiring.
+When you’re getting tired of feeling like why me all the time, and it’s depleting your energy and ability to do things for yourself, that is a sign that things need to change.
+Living with a long-term chronic condition, whether you are the person directly affected, or the carer, IS tiring.
 You may have daily uncertainty wondering how you will feel and therefore what you will be able to do.
 Or you cannot do what you used to and missing that is tiring.
 There are times where you feel you just want to throw in the towel and you sit there wondering, ‘Why me?
 Why?’
 You feel like you have no control, you are existing from day to day and not living life the way you want to.
 You may have tried the ‘Be positive!’ mantra, which everyone has suggested, but for whatever reason it hasn’t quite worked for you.

 This is a normal experience.
-It can take a lot of energy, physically and mentally, to live with the impact of a chronic condition particularly in the acute phase, during any relapses, or at times when you are feeling more down than usual.
-And at these times there may not a lot of energy left over to be proactive.
+It can take a lot of energy, physically and mentally, to live with the impact of a chronic illness.
+At times there may not a lot of energy left over to be proactive.
 What I will do in this post is explain the psychological process of what could be going on when you or others are often feeling ‘why me’, what it looks like in action so you can identify it, and what you can do if it is becoming an unhelpful pattern.

-Common features of the Victim role include wishing someone would come along and sort out your issue and make things better and/or feeling others do not understand and are making your life worse.
-It shows up in the words we use to express ourselves: continual ‘why me’; references to what others have said you can do, cannot do or should do and you then do as you have been told begrudgingly; your language sounds passive; and getting upset at others when they cannot help us.
+When you’re getting tired of feeling like why me all the time and you feel stuck, what could be happening is you’re taking on a victim role.
+Common features of the victim role include wishing someone would come along and sort out your issue and make things better and/or feeling others do not understand and are making your life worse.
+It shows up in the words you use to express ourselves: continual ‘why me’; references to what others have said you can do, cannot do or should do and you then do as you have been told begrudgingly; your language sounds passive; and getting upset at others when they cannot help us.

-When we are in Victim mode, we can end up looking at others as our Rescuer – the person we hope will sort out our issue for us or does – or the Persecutor, the person who makes our life miserable (Karpman, 1968).
+For example, you may look at others as your Rescuer – the person you hope will sort out your issue for you or does.
+Or the Persecutor, the person who makes your life miserable (Karpman, 1968).
 Think of an upside-down triangle where you have Rescuer, Persecutor and Victim.

 This is referred to as the Drama Triangle (Karpman, 1968).
 You find that two people interacting with each other can take on one or more of these roles in one interaction.
-It is a not-so-merry dance.
+It’s a not-so-merry dance.

 - I was relieved when the doctor signed me off sick. – A person looking to the doctor to rescue her.